vaadin/web-components/packages/vaadin-lumo-styles/README.md

 Lumo is maintained as a part of the [Vaadin platform](https://vaadin.com/).

-[Vaadin Elements](https://vaadin.com/elements) is a collection of web components that use the Lumo design language as their default theme.
+[Vaadin components](https://vaadin.com/components) is a collection of web components that use the Lumo design language as their default theme.
 The [Vaadin app starters](https://vaadin.com/start) are also based on Lumo.

 ## Roadmap

 Currently, Lumo is perhaps just a glorified visual style guide.
 The intention, however, is to gradually grow it to contain design guidelines and patterns as well, with a focus on enterprise/business application use cases.
 The vision is that you could use Lumo as a starting point for creating your own design system.

-Also, the technical implementation is expected to evolve together with Vaadin Elements and Polymer, with Polymer 3 around the corner.
+Also, the technical implementation is expected to evolve together with Vaadin components and Polymer, with Polymer 3 around the corner.

 ## Contributing

 Reporting [issues and feature request](https://github.com/vaadin/vaadin-lumo-styles/issues/new) is a great way to help!
-If you have questions, join the [Vaadin Elements chat](https://gitter.im/vaadin/vaadin-core-elements) – we’re happy to answer Lumo related questions there.
+If you have questions, join the [Vaadin components chat](https://gitter.im/vaadin/vaadin-core-elements) – we’re happy to answer Lumo related questions there.

 ## Running demos and tests in browser